morse-simulator/morse/doc/morse/user/sensors/depth_camera.rst

   default value is `20.0` (meter).
 - **Vertical_Flip**: (Boolean) flag that determines whether the image should be flipped.
 Default value is `False`.
-- **Depth**: (Boolean) flag that determines whether the sensor generates z-buffer images or plain images.
+- **retrieve_depth**: (Boolean) flag that determines whether the sensor generates z-buffer images or plain images.
 It should be set to `True` for this sensor to work properly.
 In this case, the images generated will not be really ``Visible``, since the pixels stored in the image will correspond to a single unsigned integer of 4 bytes instead of the usual 4 values of RGBA.
 Default value is `True`.
-- **Zbuffer**: (Boolean) flag that determines whether the sensor generates a grayscale image for the z-buffer, to be exported as an image.
+- **retrieve_zbuffer**: (Boolean) flag that determines whether the sensor generates a grayscale image for the z-buffer, to be exported as an image.
 In this case, the objects closer to the camera are shown in black, while those beyond the `far_clipping` plane are shown in white.
 Depth information is stored in a single byte, and copied for each of the R, G and B values, so the resolution is only of 256 different depth values.
 This option should only be used to show off.

 Camera calibration matrix
 -------------------------